 Brief, based on 2010 American Community Survey estimates, examines disability type, school enrollment and geographic distribution for school-age children in the United States, comparing disability rates of children among states and metropolitan vs. non-metropolitan areas.

-Click Here for Full List of Documents (43 Items)
+Full List of Child Disability Documents (44 Items)